usatales.com

 14. What is an adaptive feature they have?

-The very interesting and adaptive feature of the black-bellied whistling duck is the parallel-sided maxilla that is a bone of upper bright pink bill.
+The very interesting and adaptive feature of the black-bellied whistling duck is the parallel-sided maxilla which is a bone of an upper bright pink bill.
 This adaptive feature makes them able to graze on land or grasses.

 Long legs are also an adaptive feature of these bird species which help them to easily move on short grasslands or shallow water bodies.
 They also do perching with the help of these long pink legs.
 It is also adaptable to habitats on the gulf coast and urban areas.